KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/atomicdex.md

 5. Taker now "spends" the `<makerpayment>`

-    - Taker finds that `<takerpayment>` is spent and extracts the secret from spending transaction.
-The secret can be used to unlock the `<makerpayment>` and send the coins to Taker's address.
+    - Taker finds that `<takerpayment>` is spent and extracts the secret from the spending transaction.
+The secret can be used to unlock the `<makerpayment>` and send the coins to Taker's address

 While it may seem inefficient to have five transactions for a swap that could be done with two, the complexity of this process provides us with the requisite "trustless-ness" to maintain user safety.